flutter/website/src/ui/interactivity/actions-and-shortcuts.md

     Actions.maybeInvoke<SelectAllIntent>(context, const SelectAllIntent());
 ```

-Sometimes you want to invoke an action as a result of pressing a button or
+Sometimes you want to invoke an action as a
+result of pressing a button or another control.
-another control.
-Do this with the `Actions.handler` function, which creates a
+You can do this with the `Actions.handler` function.
-handler closure if the intent has a mapping to an enabled action, and returns
+If the intent has a mapping to an enabled action,
+the `Actions.handler` function creates a handler closure.
+However, if it doesn't have a mapping, it returns `null`.
-null if it doesn't, so that the button is disabled if there is no matching
+This allows the button to be disabled if
-enabled action in the context:
+there is no enabled action that matches in the context.

 <?code-excerpt "ui/advanced/actions_and_shortcuts/lib/samples.dart (HandlerExample)"?>
 ```dart